Jahia/provisioning-tutorials/04-jexperience/README.md

 cd provisioning-tutorials/04-jexperience
 ```

-This tutorial is a bit more cumbursome when compared to the previous ones as it requires you to obtain a [GeoLite license key from maxmind]( https://dev.maxmind.com/geoip/geoip2/geolite2/).
+This tutorial is a bit more cumbersome when compared to the previous ones as it requires you to obtain a [GeoLite license key from maxmind]( https://dev.maxmind.com/geoip/geoip2/geolite2/).
 This is used by Unomi to associate IP addresses with their geolocation.

 Once done, update the variable `JCUSTOMER_MAXMIND_GEOIP2_CITY_DATABASE_URL` , by replacing `CHANGEME` with the license key, in the `.env` file fetched earlier.